fluidself/fluidself.org/_books/self-help/tiny-beautiful-things.md

 Compassion isn't about solutions.
 It's about giving all the love that you've got.

 There's a line by the Italian writer Carlo Levi that I think is apt here: "The future has an ancient heart."
-I love it because it expresses with such grace and economy what is certainly true--that who we become is born of who we most primitively are; that we both know and cannot possibly know what it is we've yet to make manifest in our lives.
+I love it because it expresses with such grace and economy what is certainly true—that who we become is born of who we most primitively are; that we both know and cannot possibly know what it is we've yet to make manifest in our lives.

 There is no why.
 You don't have a right to the cards you believe you should have been dealt.
 You have an obligation to play the hell out of the ones you're holding.